 It is believed that soon after Buddha attained enlightenment, he spoke about the four noble truths during his first sermon.
-And, these truths came to lay the foundation of Buddhism.
+And, these truths came to lay the foundation of Buddhism and are the most important steps in the Buddhist path towards understanding impermanence.
 Let us talk about these truths a bit more.

 The first Noble Truth – Dukkha

 Dukkha speaks of suffering.
 It states that everything in the world is perishable and materialistic.
 Therefore, our existence is always affected by Dukkha.